Automeris io: Life cycle

 The eggs have large micropyle rosettes that turn black as the fertile eggs develop.
 They are usually laid in clusters of more than twenty and hatch within 8–11 days.
 From the eggs, orange larvae emerge, usually eating their egg shell soon after hatching.
 They go through five instars, each one being a little different.

-The caterpillars are herbivorous and gregarious in all their instars, many times traveling in single file processions all over the food plant.
+The caterpillars are herbivorous and gregarious in all their instars, and may be seen traveling in single-file processions over the food plant.
+In certain regions of the country, larvae may have preferred hosts out of the long list that this species can accept elsewhere.
 As the larvae develop, they will lose their orange color and will turn bright green and urticating, having many spines.
 The green caterpillars have two lateral stripes, the upper one being bright red and the lower one being white.
 These caterpillars can reach sizes of 7 cm in length.
 When the caterpillars are ready, they spin a flimsy, valveless cocoon made from a dark, coarse silk.
 Some larvae will crawl to the base of the tree and make their cocoons among leaf litter on the ground, while others will use living leaves to wrap their cocoons with.
 The leaves will turn brown and fall to the ground during fall, taking the cocoons with them.
 There they pupate, the pupa being dark brown/black.
-The pupae also have sexual dimorphism with the females being considerably larger than the males.
+The pupae also have sexual dimorphism with the females' possessing a notch on their posterior ventral aspect, while the males' pupae bear a pair of tubercles near that area with no notch.

-Adult io moths normally emerge from their cocoons in late morning or early afternoon.
+Adult Io moths normally emerge from their cocoons in late morning or early afternoon.
 The emergence of the adults moths is typically from June to July.
 Eclosion (emergence from the cocoon) only takes a few minutes.
 After eclosing, the moths climb and hang on plants so that their furled wings can be inflated with fluid (hemolymph) pumped from the body.
 This inflation process takes about twenty minutes.

 Adult moths are strictly nocturnal, generally flying during the peak hours of the night.
 The females generally wait until nightfall and then extend a scent gland from the posterior region of the abdomen, in order to attract males via wind-borne pheromones.
 The males use their larger antennae to detect the pheromones.
 After mating, the females die following egg laying.
 These moths have vestigial mouthparts and do not eat in the adult stage.

-Conservation Status
+Conservation status

-The io moth is currently not listed on the IUCN Red List or the US Federal List.
+The Io moth has not been evaluated for listing on the IUCN Red List and has no special status on the U.S. Federal List.
 In the eastern range of the US, the populations indicate a declining and more localized trend.